jamktiko/tc-productlab-manual/tc-productlab-manual.md

 ### Pitching competition

-The project grade of this Ticorporate Product Lab comes wholly from the pitching competition.
+The project grade of this Ticorporate Product Lab comes wholly from the Dragons' Den event.
 It will be judged by BIT lecturers and industry specialists.
-Time, date and place will be announced at a later date.
+It will be held on 18th of December at [ANNOUNCED LATER] on Rajakatu campus.

 #### Assessment criteria and guidelines

-To be decided:

 TL;DR

 * Liiketoimintaedellytykset
   * Asiakaskunta
   * Liiketoimintamalli